firoz3130/firoz3130/README.md

  💬 Ask me about codes<br><br>
  📫 How to reach me: https://www.linkedin.com/in/firos-k-32193116b/<br><br>
  😄 Pronouns: He<br><br>
- ⚡ Fun fact: 🌜Walking in the Moonlight ,I'm thinking of you🌛<br><br>
+ ⚡ Fact: 🌜Everything will be fine in the END🌛<br>
+           🌜If it's not fine ,Then it is not the END🌛
+<br><br>